isomerpages/moe-greendalesec/_greendale-xperience/Direct School Admission/DSA : Outdoor  Adventure.md

 permalink: /greendale-xperience/direct-school-admission/dsa-outdoor-adventure-education/
 description: ""
 third_nav_title: Direct School Admission
+variant: markdown
 ---
 ### Introduction

-In Greendale Secondary School, **Outdoor Adventure** is an integrated approach to learning and development in which abstract character attributes and specific Outdoor Education (OE) related skillsets are nurtured through concrete experiences.
+In Greendale Secondary School, **Outdoor Adventure Education** is an integrated approach to learning and development in which abstract character attributes and specific Outdoor Education (OE) related skillsets are nurtured through concrete experiences.
 ‘Learning by Doing’ is the hallmark of outdoor & adventure education.

 *   **_Outdoor Education_**, both at school and on residential courses, enable students to enjoy challenging and unfamiliar experiences that test and develop their physical, social and personal skills.
 *   **_Adventure Education_**, in offering students new and exciting challenges, helps them learn about assessing and managing risk.
 In the process and conduct of the activities, students’ personal qualities and leadership skills are strengthened.